 A number of Senators have discussed the uncertainty surrounding the arrangements for the Border in a no-deal scenario.
 That is the question being raised most frequently.
 I understand the concerns of Senators and the fact that we need to accept that we are only a month out.
 Since day one, however, central to the Government and EU's approach to Brexit has been the need, in the event of a no-deal Brexit, to protect the Good Friday Agreement and prevent the reintroduction of infrastructure that would in any way cause a security risk or threat, and to protect the Single Market and our place in it.
 It is important that we try to, and reach, these twin objectives.
 We are working intensively with the European Commission to try to find solutions that will best serve the objectives, but we are not there yet and we are still working through it.
 As people understand, they will be difficult to achieve, but we are determined to do so.

-The Single Market is not just about our trade with Europe, which is substantial in its own right, but about our access to more than 50 other markets through the EU's free trade agreements.
+The Single Market is not just about our trade with Europe, which is substantial in its own right, but also about our access to more than 50 other markets through the EU's free trade agreements.
 This is why Irish butter can be found on supermarket shelves in Germany and South Africa.
 Being a part of the Single Market means opportunity, advantages and protections for our citizens and businesses.
 That is why we are so insistent on protecting it as well as the Good Friday Agreement and the invisible border that currently exists.

 While Brexit will mean some changes on the island of Ireland, the Government has worked to try to minimise the impact on citizens.
-The Irish and British Governments have committed to ensuring that the common travel area will be maintained in all circumstances.
+The Irish and British Governments have committed to ensuring the common travel area will be maintained in all circumstances.
 The common travel area, which dates back to the 1920s, is a mixture of various agreements and allows Irish and British citizens to move and reside freely in either jurisdiction.
 It enables us to access the range of associated rights and privileges in one another's country.
 This will continue after Brexit, which is an important message for people to hear and understand.
 Irish citizens in the UK and British citizens in Ireland have the right to reside, work, study and access healthcare, social welfare and other public services in one another's country as well as to vote in certain elections.

 In 1973, we joined what is now the EU on the same day as the UK on the basis of a referendum that, as many have mentioned, was supported by 83% of Irish voters.
 Recent polling indicates support for the EU to be as high as 93%.
 When we ask our young people, it is as high as 97%.
 People recognise the crucial role that the EU has played in our development as a nation and how important it is for our future.
 Brexit is not a development that we wanted, but we respect the decision of the UK to leave.
 Similarly, the UK must respect the fact that the EU has the right to protect its businesses and citizens and that Ireland, as a member state, has the right to protect its citizens, industry and economy.